wtfseanscool/lichess-autoplay/README.md

 # Note
 This script is for educational purposes only.
 Use it at your own risk.
 If you use an engine at full strength, odds are you will get banned.

+The default mode is set to 'key' and default key is 'end'.
+This means the bot will wait for the 'end' key before making a move.
+You also may need to make the first 1 or 2 moves for the game to register.